 Credit and recognition of prior learning

 Credit transfer – Granting of credit towards a course, on the basis of a course or unit(s) previously completed at a recognised tertiary institution.
+This is based on equivalence in content and learning outcomes between matched qualifications.

 Recognition of prior learning – Granting of credit towards a course, on the basis of non-accredited formal study such as professional development, on-the-job training or work experience or similar informal learning.